UlrikJonasLove/AdventureTime-Landingpage/README.md

-# Computer-Landingpage
+# AdventureTime Landingpage
-Landing page project for a company that sells computers
+Landing page project for a company that offers adventures